selabhvl/hvl-phd-latextemplate/README.md

 Sample latex for PhD dissertations.

+* Install TeX document production system (Latex)
+To get the TeX document production system, one easy way is to download [TeX Live](https://www.tug.org/texlive/).

+* Update Latex
-Update Latex to the latest version first.
+If you already have Latex (Tex Live) in your machine, then it to the latest version first.

 Compiling
 =========